Shape & Destroy: Development

 The album was co-produced by Kelly and longtime collaborator Jarrad Kritzstein and is intended to document's Kelly's path to sobriety.
 Kelly stated that the album's title was inspired from the practice of free writing, which he sees as a means of self-preservation and catharsis.
-Kelly's father, Tim "TK" Kelly, sister Abby Kelly, and then-wife Kacey Musgraves contributed backup vocals to the album.
+Kelly's father, Tim "TK" Kelly, his sister Abigail Kelly of Dashboard Confessional, and then-wife Kacey Musgraves contributed backup vocals to the album.
 "TK" Kelly also contributed on steel guitar.

 A significant amount of the writing for the album took place at the home of Johnny Cash and June Carter Cash, with Kelly being invited there by close friend John Carter Cash, an experience which Kelly described as "transformative".
 He completed the track "Jubilee" at Maybelle Carter's dining table.

 Of the recording process, Kelly noted that he wanted "to channel something larger than myself and give myself to the process as fully as possible, because these songs also become the story of whoever hears them" and that “Whatever someone might get out of listening to this record and hearing me express myself in this way, it’s completely theirs.”
 Kelly explained that he and the band had booked Dreamland Recording Studios for a week but had completed the majority of the album in two days, with Kelly stating that recording there alongside his collaborators "was a highly, highly powerful — without being overbearing — sense of energy.
 It was reaffirming in so many ways and like nothing I’ve ever been a part of before."